-The HP Color LaserJet CM6030f MFP and CM6040f MFP models have the HP LaserJet Analog Fax Accessory 300 already installed to provide communication to the public switch telephone network (PSTN) for fax functionality.
+The HP Color LaserJet CM6049f MFP has the HP LaserJet Analog Fax Accessory 300 already installed to provide communication to the public switch telephone network (PSTN) for fax functionality.
 See the HP LaserJet Analog Fax Accessory 300 User Guide for all regulatory approval information and regulatory notices associated with the fax functionality and that device.